-This source is subject to 326 IAC 2-6 (Emission Reporting) because it is required to have an operating permit pursuant to 326 IAC 2-7 (Part 70).
-The potential to emit of VOC is greater than 250 tons per year.
-Therefore, pursuant to 326 IAC 2-6-3(a)(1), annual reporting is required.
-An emission statement shall be submitted in accordance with the compliance schedule in 326 IAC 2-6-3 and every year therafter.
+Since this source is required to have an operating permit under 326 IAC 2-7, Part 70 Permit Program, this source is subject to 326 IAC 2-6 (Emission Reporting).
+In accordance with the compliance schedule in 326 IAC 2-6-3, an emission statement must be submitted triennially.
+The first report is due no later than July 1, 2017, and subsequent reports are due every three (3) years thereafter.
 The emission statement shall contain, at a minimum, the information specified in 326 IAC 2-6-4.